 |Disodium hydrogen phosphate, anhydrous (Na2HPO4)||6.5||g||32.5||g||325||g|

 Neutral buffered formalin, usually simply shortened to NBF, has become the standard fixative for use in a diagnostic setting.
 It is more effective than the simple formalin mixtures as the phosphate salts present make it unlikely that erythrocytes will be damaged, and the neutral pH inhibits the formation of formalin pigment.
-The phosphates will adjust the pH to about 7.0 as the "neutral" infers, but there is no need to adjust it to this level if it is slightly different.
+The phosphates will adjust the pH to about 7.0 as the "neutral" infers, but there is no need to be ultra precise if it is slightly different.

 Although the formation of formalin pigment is inhibited it is not stopped altogether, and it may slowly form in very bloody tissues, or in tissues stored for a long time in NBF without it being changed.